schoener-one/sugo-machine-application/README.md

-# Sugo SugoMachine Project
+# Sugo Machine Application Project

-This package contains the SugoMachine project of Sugo.
+This repository contains the Sugo machine application project.

-## Installation
+## Prerequisite

 Make sure you have installed all required packages on your system.